Podroll

 CBC

 Another good limited series by CBC.
 Hosted by Michelle Sylvester, documenting her year living alone after divorce.
-Intimate, funny, and heartbreaking exploration of solitude, independence, and what it means to be complete on your own.
+Intimate, funny, and heartbreaking exploration of solitude, independence, and what it means to be complete by yourself.

 The Vinyl Cafe